graft-project/DesignDocuments/RFCs/[RFC-007-BER] Block Explorer redesign.md

 5.4.
 By default I can see info about 11 SNs.
 For displaying more info I should press button “> more” on the end of Disq List.

 5.5.
-Default I can see Disq List for the last block.
+By default I can see Disq List for the last block.

 5.6.
-Entering information into the field (pic.2[1]) and pressing the Search button I should see info about  SNs in the DisqList in the block  which I search
+When I enter information into the field (pic.2[1]) and press the Search button I should see info about  SNs in the DisqList in the block  which I search

 5.7.
-Entering information into the field (pic.2[2]) and pressing the Search button I should see info about  SN  in the DisqList which I search
+When I enter information into the field (pic.2[2]) and press the Search button I should see info about  SN  in the DisqList which I search

 5.8.
-Entering information into the fields (pic.2[1]) and (pic.2[2]) and pressing the Search button I should see info about  my SN  in the DisqList for the block which I search
+When I enter information into the fields (pic.2[1]) and (pic.2[2]) and press the Search button I should see info about  my SN  in the DisqList for the block which I search

 5.9.
 The public_ID in the Disq List should contain a link by clicking on which I can go to the new screen with SN's details (pic.3).